mapbox/tile-count/README.md

 normalized according the densest point in the zoom level.

-If you are merging existing `.mbtiles` files, they all have to have been created with the same minzoom, maxzoom, and detail, and with `-b`.
+If you are merging existing `.mbtiles` files, they all have to have been created with the same minzoom, maxzoom, and detail.
 The merged output can be either bitmap or vector as desired.
 The `.mbtiles` files being merged should be separated spatially, not temporally, because merging does not recalculate the reference brightness where tilesets overlap.
 Use `tile-count-merge` to combine data sets that are for the same area.
+If the tilesets being merged contain vector tiles, their features must contain the `density` attribute.

 ### Output tileset